-Fig.2 Circuit diagram of a switched-mode assisted linear power amplifier.
+Fig. 2.
+Circuit diagram of a switched-mode assisted linear power amplifier.

-(Fig.2).
-The output filter of the switching amplifier is reduced to a single coupling inductor determining the switching frequency ripple.
-Although the linear amplifier therefore can be considered as active filter which compensates the switching frequency ripple and the modulation noise, the basic idea of the proposed switched-mode assisted linear amplifier is that the linear amplifier acts as the guiding master system whereas the task of the class D (slave) stage is to take over the current of the linear stage (current dumping).
-In the ideal (stationary) case the linear power amplifier only has to deliver the ripple of the class D stage which significantly reduces its power losses.
-Contrary to a (passive) output filter of a conventional switching amplifier the linear amplifier of the proposed concept also reduces low-frequency distortions and subharmonic components.
-It has to be pointed out, however, that a very low output impedance of the linear system part is of paramount importance to get a high noise rejection.
+(current dumping).
+In the ideal (stationary) case, the linear power amplifier only has to deliver the ripple of the class D stage which significantly reduces its power losses.
+Contrary to a (passive) output filter of a conventional switching amplifier, the linear amplifier of the proposed concept also reduces lowfrequency distortions and subharmonic components.
+It has to be pointed out, however, that a very low output impedance of the linear system part is of paramount importance in order to get a high noise rejection.
 This circumstance has to be considered by an appropriate design of the linear amplifier circuitry and feedback system.
-Furthermore, the switched mode assisted linear amplifier only allows a significant reduction but not a complete loss elimination as an idealized class D amplifier.
-Therefore, concerning the losses the proposed system can be seen as intermediate solution between pure linear and pure class D power amplifiers.
-As advantage of the proposed system it has to be mentioned that the dynamic response of the whole system is determined by the linear stage and therefore not influenced by an output filter.
+Furthermore, the switched-mode assisted linear amplifier only allows a significant reduction but not a complete loss elimination as an idealized class D amplifier.
+Therefore, considering the losses, the proposed system can be seen as an intermediate solution between pure linear and pure class D power amplifiers.
+As an advantage of the proposed system, it has to be mentioned that the dynamic response of the whole system is determined by the linear stage and, therefore, not influenced by an output filter.

-2. SYSTEM CONTROL - CALCULATION OF POWER LOSSES
+II.
+SYSTEM CONTROL-CALCULATION OF POWER LOSSES

 The guidance of the class D part is realized by a current controller whose reference value is identical to the current through the load.
-Thus, only the control error and the ripple has to be delivered by the linear stage.
-Instead of an explicit subtraction of reference value (load current i) and actual value (class D stage output current $i{sw}$ ) the calculation of the controlling quantity can be done in an implicit manner by direct measurement of the linear stage output current $i{LIN}$ .
-In the simplest case the current controller can be a hysteresis controller (cf. Fig.2) which results in a non-constant switching frequency within the fundamental period of the amplified signal.
-As an alternative, also a pulse width modulator (PWM) with a superimposed linear current controller or other types of current controllers being well known from switched-mode power supplies (e.g., conductance control) can be applied.
-The usage of a pulse width modulator allows a switching frequency being constant which is, however, of not essential significance for this application as stated before.
-An advantage of the hysteresis controller is its inherent overmodulation ability which yields a more efficient utilization of the DC supply voltage ±U. On the other side, PWM current controllers with their well defined switching instants allow an easier extension of the class D stage to a parallel arrangement being operated in an optimum phase shifted manner in order to reduce the total ripple current, or increase the effective switching frequency, respectively.
-However, it should be mentioned that there exist solutions for two hysteresis controlled converter branches (arranged in parallel) where a suboptimal phase shift can be achieved in a very simple way (cf. section 5).
+Thus, only the control error and the ripple have to be delivered by the linear stage.
+Instead of an explicit subtraction of reference value (load current i) and actual value (class D stage output current $i{SW}$ ), the calculation of the controlling quantity can be done in an implicit manner by direct measurement of the linear stage output current $i{\rm LIN}$ .
+In the simplest case, the current controller can be a hysteresis controller (Fig. 2), which results in a nonconstant switching frequency within the fundamental period of the amplified signal.
+As an alternative, a pulse width modulator (PWM) with a superimposed linear current controller, or other types of current controllers being well-known from switchedmode power supplies (e.g., conductance control), can be applied.
+The usage of a PWM allows a switching frequency being constant which is, however, of not essential significance for this application, as stated before.
+An advantage of the hysteresis controller is its inherent overmodulation ability which yields a more efficient utilization of the dc supply voltage $\pm U$ .
+On the other hand, PWM current controllers with their well-defined switching instants allow an easier extension of the class D stage to a parallel arrangement being operated in an optimum phase-shifted manner, in order to reduce the total ripple current or increase the effective switching frequency, respectively.
+However, it should be mentioned that there exist solutions for two hysteresis-controlled converter branches (arranged in parallel) where a suboptimal phase shift can be achieved in a very simple way (Section V).

 In the following, the losses of the linear amplifier stage shall be calculated for the case that a hysteresis current controller with a constant tolerance band $\Delta I$ is applied.
-It is assumed that the load current i and the output voltage u can be treated as constant within the switching interval T or, that there exists a sufficient signal-to-switching frequency ratio, respectively (cf. Fig.3).
-Furthermore, the power transistors are assumed to be ideal (neglection of delay times, on-state voltages etc.) Also, DC supply voltage variations are neglected.
+It is assumed that the load current i and the output voltage u can be treated as constant within the switching interval T, or that there exists a sufficient signal-to-switching frequency ratio, respectively (Fig. 3).
+Furthermore, the power transistors are assumed to be ideal (neglection of delay times, on-state voltages, etc.).
+Also, dc supply voltage variations are neglected.